 - Loss of appetite

 - Sores which don’t heal

-Some articles on this site advocate a wait and see approach in cats displaying mild symptoms, however, this does not apply to cats with FIV.
-At the first sight of illness, see your veterinarian as cats who are FIV positive don’t have the resources to recover from mild and self-limiting illness as a cat with a healthy immune system has.
+Some articles on Cat-World advocate a wait and see approach for cats who display mild symptoms, this does not apply to cats with FIV.
+At the first sign of illness, see your veterinarian as cats who are FIV positive don’t have the resources to recover from mild and self-limiting illness as a cat with a healthy immune system has.
 It is always better to err on the side of safety and have your cat checked.

 - Regular veterinary check-ups.
 FIV-positive cats should see a veterinarian at least twice a year for check-ups.

 - Feed a high-quality commercial diet is the best option for an FIV cat.

 - Maintain a proper vaccination regimen to protect your cat from other infectious diseases.

 - Keep your cat stress-free as stress impacts the immune system, avoid changes in the household, if you do have other pets, make sure resources such as litter trays, food and toys are plentiful.

 - Blood transfusions if your cat has become anemia.

 - Antibiotics to prevent or treat bacterial infections.